Immunisation - info & resources

 National Immunisation Program Schedule (routine)

-Victorian Immunisation schedule (routine)
+Victorian Immunisation schedule (updated Feb 2025)

 Optional vaccinations available in addition to those on the routine schedule